davidrichards/davidrichards.github.io/_posts/2016-5-4-where-are-we-going.markdown

 <img src="/images/the_dictator.gif" />

 I think that's the way I want to leave that story.
 There are many useful details that someone trying to lead a team successfully would want to hear.
 However, my experience tells me that people can grow and learn.
-I don't want to bitch slap anyone into a standoff.
-If the people involved in this particular dumpster fire ever read this, I want them to know that I don't think it has to be this way.
-And my advice is that they need to point where we're going and get out of the way so people can do their jobs.
+I don't want a criticism to be an excuse for someone to be stuck in their ways.
+My advice is that they need to point where we're going and get out of the way so people can do their jobs.

 ### This isn't about culture